When walking next to a road, you put a lot of trust in other drivers to pay attention.

 However, Albuquerque pedestrian accident attorneys have different ways of calculating or estimating them.

 On the other hand, punitive damages are pretty rare in any personal injury case.
-This rarity is because they apply only when a plaintiff can prove that the defendant acted with gross negligence, intent, or excessive recklessness.
+That’s because they apply only when a plaintiff can prove that the defendant acted with gross negligence, intent, or excessive recklessness.

 Can I Still Receive Damages If I’m Partially At Fault?